leifliddy/podman-yuzu-builder/README.md

 # podman-yuzu-build
-This project builds the yuzu source from https://github.com/yuzu-emu/yuzu-mainline
+This project builds the yuzu source https://github.com/yuzu-emu/yuzu-mainline on a **Fedora 37** podman container
-\
-Ok, so this setup assumes that you're running **Fedora 37** and want to compile yuzu
 \
 **ensure these packages are installed**
 ```